Are Pregnant Workers Protected Under Federal Law?

 The law, of course, doesn’t offer them any special rights but they’re fully protected.
 Pregnant women must be treated equally like other employees irrespective of their condition.
 Whatever task or benefits you offer to other employees you must also do the same to pregnant women.

-Working during pregnancy scares a lot of women, most of the time they quit their job because they’re afraid of discrimination.
-While those that manage to work are struggling with their rights.
-PDA protects the rights of pregnant women or any woman that want to become pregnant in the future.
+Working during pregnancy scares a lot of women and some women will quit their job because they’re afraid of discrimination.
+While those that remain working are struggling with their rights.
+PDA protects the rights of pregnant women or any woman who want to become pregnant in the future.

 The first thing you want to do as a pregnant woman is to know your rights.
 And here some things you should know;

-* PDA coverage only applies to work places with more fifteen or more employees.
+* PDA coverage only applies to a workplace with fifteen or more employees.

 * Your employer cannot terminate your contract because you reported him for violating your PDA rights